 CRICOS: 00279B

-Our Master of Counselling and Psychotherapy includes theoretical study, experiential-based skill development and self-reflective clinical practice in the fields of counselling and psychotherapy.
+The course includes theoretical study, experiential-based skill development and self-reflective clinical practice in the fields of counselling and psychotherapy.
 The overall theoretical orientation of this coursework Masters is psychoanalytic and to a lesser extent systemic.
-To be accepted into this course, you’ll need a three-year degree from a recognised university, in an area such as social work, psychology, medicine, occupational therapy, nursing, theology or human services.
-Preference will be given to applicants with at least two years full-time (or equivalent) experience in a formal counselling role.
-In the final year of your study, you can hone your clinical skills in a year-long fieldwork placement.
-Alternatively, if you have relevant previous experience, you can apply to complete a research project.
+In the final year of study, students can hone their clinical skills in a year-long fieldwork placement, or as an alternative to the fieldwork placement, students with relevant previous experience may apply to complete a research project.

 Structure